Understanding the Bail Bonding Process

 Stage One: Arrest and Booking

-• The accused is placed in a holding cell.
+• Placing the accused in a holding cell.

-For minor offenses, the accused may be released on their own recognizance, agreeing in writing to appear in court.
-However, the decision depends on factors such as:
+For minor offenses, the accused may be released on recognizance, meaning they sign an agreement to appear in court without posting bail.
+This decision is influenced by factors such as:

 • Financial situation